one-among-us/data/people/Futajuhuacha/page.en.md

 She loved writing and reading, and she often delved into the works of Lu Xun.
 She showcased her fluency in poetry and her ability to critique the world by writing essays, reminiscent of Lu Xun's style.

-Realizing her ture gender identity at an early age, she struggled with severe anxiety, which she she endured silently for a long time.
+Realizing her true gender identity at an early age, she struggled with severe anxiety, which she she endured silently for a long time.
 She always felt that she was trapped in a nightmare of not being recognized as a girl,